skylight-hq/skylight.digital/pages/brand/writing/brand_narrative.md

 We pursue **modern ways of working**.
 New trends and technologies are constantly on the horizon.
 We embrace — even pioneer — new developments, go deep to understand their viability and impact, and harness those with the greatest promise to the benefit of our customers.

 We believe in the importance of **capacity building**.
-Regardless of mission, all government agencies are now technology organizations, which means they need master disciplines such as human-centered design.
+Regardless of mission, all government agencies are now technology organizations, which means they need to master disciplines such as human-centered design.
 Everything about us is designed to help our customers achieve such mastery.

 We strive to create a **diverse, equitable, and inclusive** environment for everyone.
 </div>